QUT-AIML/Constitution/Role-Descriptions.md

 ## President
 > [!NOTE]
-> Requires previous AIML Executive experience, 5-8 hours per week, in-person event attendance required
+> Requires previous AIML Executive experience 1yr, 5-8 hours per week, in-person event attendance required

 The President is the club’s main ambassador and is responsible for chairing club meetings.
 At events, the President is the one to mingle with club members, and not be carried away with managing the day-to-day operations of the club.

 Responsibilities:
-- Help set the strategic direction of the club
+- Define the club's goals and priorities to ensure all activities align with its mission and values.
-- Act as the club’s ambassador.
+- Represent the club at university and external events, maintaining a professional image that reflects the club's identity.
-- Chair Executive Team meetings.
+- Facilitate productive meetings by setting agendas and ensuring decisions are made efficiently and in the club's best interest.
-- Have a good working knowledge of the club’s constitution and rules.
+- Uphold a thorough understanding of governing documents to ensure all decisions and activities remain compliant and fair.
-- Provide assistance and guidance to other executives.
+- Mentor Executive Team members, offering guidance and fostering a collaborative and motivated team environment.

 ## Vice President
 > [!NOTE]